elizabrock/software-development-curriculum/01-standard-library-ruby-with-tdd/exercises/02-ruby-koans.md

 \* You will have to use `git init` to initialize the git repository in the koans directory.

 ## Ruby Koans, day 1
-> requires: introduction-to-objects, introduction-to-automated-testing, version-control-with-git, arrays, stacks, queues, operators-and-assignment, hashes, nil, strings
+> requires: introduction-to-objects, introduction-to-automated-testing, version-control-with-git, arrays, stacks, queues, operators-and-assignment, hashes, nil, strings, characters, symbols, overview-of-number-types

 For this milestone, work through:
   * `about_asserts`